 I've been tested, what should I do now?

 It is important if you are waiting for your test results, whether you are showing symptoms or not, that you self-isolate/quarantine.
 If you we not tested through your primary care providers office and receive a positive result you should contact their office for next steps.

 How can you help prevent the spread of COVID-19?

 To help prevent the spread of all viruses, the Centers for Disease Control and Prevention (CDC) recommends:

-- Covering your nose and mouth when you cough or sneeze
+- Cover your nose and mouth with your elbow or a tissue when you cough or sneeze.&